Supplementary data: British Columbia

 Topic: Optimizing care at end of life

-Title of image: Percentage of adult patients who received IV chemotherapy as an outpatient at a regional cancer centre within 14 days of death in 2019
+Title of image: Percentage of adult patients who received IV chemotherapy as an outpatient at a regional cancer centre within 14 days of death

 Caveats/limitations: Includes only patients seen at BC Cancer centres.
 Includes only patients treated with IV chemotherapy; patients taking oral chemotherapy are excluded.